tsarbuig/WalletHunter/README.md

 BUYAFTER_XXX_SECONDS : 0,
 HONEYPOT_CHECK : false,
-BUY_SEVERAL_TIME_SAME_TOKEN : true, // If "false", bot not buy anymore the token if you've already bought it before
+BUY_SEVERAL_TIME_SAME_TOKEN : true, // If "false", bot not buy anymore the token if you've already bought it before ONLY_1_BUY_PER_BLOCK : true, // If "true", bot won't make more than 1 Tx per block.
+Set it to "false" if you want to track super-fast wallets with more than 1 Tx per block
 MINIMUM_BUY_AMOUNT_IN_BASE: 0.0000001, // bot won't buy if your Tx value is INFERIOR to this value (in ETH, BNB...)
 MAXIMUM_BUY_AMOUNT_IN_BASE: 10, // bot won't buy if your Tx value is SUPERIOR to this value (in ETH, BNB...)
 ```